learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 Show a form to update a Power.
 It should have:

-- an text input for the name
+- a text input for the name with the current name already displayed
-- an text area input for the description
+- a text area input for the description with the current description already displayed
 - a list of Heroines, with a checkbox for each one
 - a submit button